 Hard to build on top of an applications mesh

-From an ERP market with few big players, the best of breed approach has enabled new vendors to join the enterprise software dance.
-This leads to vendors offering specialized applications to many niche markets.
-Yet, often, an organization digital system can't be only made of vendor applications.
-Custom development is needed to answer specific needs.
+From an ERP market with few big players, the best-of-breed approach has enabled new vendors to join the enterprise software dance.
+This leads to vendors offering specialized applications to many niche markets.** Yet, often, an organization's digital system can't be only made of vendor applications.
+Custom development is needed to answer specific needs.**

 Duplication of costs

 To conclude on the downsides, the costs of all the applications can add up to become quite expensive.
-Keeping track of all the applications used in the company is not easy, some vendor licences keep being paid while not used.
-Hundred or thousands of business applications can drain down the profitability of the organization.
+Keeping track of all the applications used in the company is not easy, some vendor licenses keep being paid while not used.
+Hundred, or thousands of business applications can drain down the profitability of the organization.

 Number of applications paid several times by different teams.
 (Source Blissfully 2019)

 Marc Andreessen famously said in 2011 that "software is eating the world".
 Companies that embrace software both in their operations and as a driver of growth will continue to lead the digital transformation.
 Predicting the evolution of enterprise software is not easy, but we can look at the current trends to predict what will happen in the market.